 The tools offer solutions that incline to fit into one or more of the resulting categories: sales asset management, sales engagement, and sales-readiness.
 The table below categorizes the tools as:

 Another way to taper down to the right set of vendors is to rely on independent analyst firms.
 Three major analyst firms covering sales enablement are Forrester, Gartner, and SiriusDecisions.
 All of the three analyst firms have published reports on sales enablement.
+You can check out this list of sales enablement tools for more information.

 B2B sales enablement